 The Gospel of Mark and the Triumphal Entry

-Being Palm Sunday in most western liturgical calendars, I was struck this past Sunday by how the Gospel of Mark presents the unmet expectations of Christ’s triumphal entry (Mark 11:1-11) and, in doing so, provides a prologue to the whole of the Passion Week .
+In a text read around the world on Palm Sunday, the Gospel of Mark presents the unmet expectations of Christ’s triumphal entry (Mark 11:1-11).
+The passage provides a prologue to all of the eschatological frustrations of the Passion Week .
 In fact, the arrival of the long-awaited Davidic King just doesn’t go the way we might have expected it would, and this gospel twist of fate tells us more about Christ’s earthly ministry than we may realize.

 First, in Mark’s account the Messianic prophecies of Zechariah (Zech 9:9) are stripped from the rationale for Christ’s triumphal entry into Jerusalem (unlike Matt 21:4-5).
 Furthermore, the psalm on the lips of the gathered crowd is a pilgrim’s song most likely used by those entering into the city during one of the three great pilgrimage feasts of the Old Testament liturgical calendar (Ps 118:25-26).
 The mention of the “kingdom of our father David” might therefore be best understood as a general call for salvation and an instance of the people proclaiming more than they meant.
 Taken this way, Jesus is being received more as a celebrity pilgrim than a messianic king, powerfully downplaying the paramount quality of the event.